axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 #### 2023-10-29: v0.165

 * 🟢 ADDED: viewer page for all counters
+* 🟢 ADDED: LICENSE file (licence didn't change - but now licence text is in project root too)
-* ↗️ UPDATE: Medoo (AcCrawler is compatible with PHP 8.2 with it)
+* ↗️ UPDATE: Medoo to v 2.1.10 (AcCrawler is compatible with PHP 8.2 with it)
 * ↗️ UPDATE: dark skin
 * ↗️ UPDATE: docker dev environment